mistraltechnologies/smog/README.md

     assertThat(account, is(anAccountThat().hasBalance(-50).hasOverdrawn(true));
 }
 ```
-Suppose instead of subtracting the withdrawn amount, we added it.
+Suppose instead of subtracting the withdrawn amount in our Transfer object, we accidentally added it.
 The test would fail and the output would look like this:
 ```
 java.lang.AssertionError:
 Expected: is an Account that (has balance (<-50>) and has overdrawn (<true>))